-The point of sales (POS) terminal is a medium for the cardholder and the merchant to complete a transaction successfully.
+The point of sale (POS) terminal is a medium for the cardholder and the merchant to complete a transaction successfully.

 Usually sitting right on the check-out counter this bulky and heavy device is well known to all of us.